-Kenneth B. Danielsen concentrates his practice in the areas of general liability, maritime, commercial, and construction litigation.
-Mr. Danielsen regularly appears in the State and Federal Courts of New York and argues cases involving construction site defects and accidents, maritime catastrophes, ship allisions and collisions, general personal injury, products liability, professional liability, employment discrimination and not-for-profit liability involving serious injury or death.
-Mr. Danielsen also focuses a significant portion of his practice on appellate matters, as well as representing clients under investigation by state and federal agencies.
-In addition to his active litigation practice, Mr. Danielsen counsels several business clients on general corporate, contract and intellectual property matters.
+Mr. Danielsen routinely partners with the firm’s attorneys throughout the country to assist in the defense of significant cases.
+Mr. Danielsen also focuses a considerable portion of his practice on appellate litigation and representing clients under investigation by state and federal agencies.
+In addition to his active litigation practice, Mr. Danielsen counsels several mid-sized business clients on general corporate, contract and intellectual property matters.

 Mr. Danielsen is a graduate of the College of Arts and Sciences at New York University where he was a member of the school’s national runner-up ice hockey team.
 He earned his law degree from the Western New England University School of Law, where he received several awards and academic appointments.

 - U.S. District Court

 - Southern District of New York

 - Eastern District of New York

 - Western New England University School of Law – J.D.

 - New York University, College of Arts and Sciences – B.A.

 - New York State Bar Association